ZaytaM/Concentration/README.md

 In even_lmb.py:

+-) Option 1: find the mass for just one specific value of alpha.

--) Option 2 calculates the mass of the solution to the Euler-Lagrange equation with parameter L=0 for different values of q.
+-) Option 2: calculates the mass of the solution to the Euler-Lagrange equation with parameter L=0 for different values of q.
 The output can be found in the folder mass within the Results.

--) Option 3 calculates the mass of the solution to the Euler-Lagrange equation for different values of L and q.
+-) Option 3: calculates the mass of the solution to the Euler-Lagrange equation for different values of L and q.
 It checks the monotonicity of the mass with respect to parameter L for a fixed value of q.
 The output can be found in the folder monotonicity within the Results.